Pokemon Quest is a brand new Pokemon game for mobile and Nintendo Switch

 At what was called a "Pokémon 2018 Video Game Press Conference" in Japan Tuesday, Pokemon Company announced a brand new Pokemon game for the Nintendo Switch.
-It's called Pokemon Quest.
+It's called Pokemon Quest and it's available from today.

 We know very little about this game, only what's being revealed at the conference, which was not livestreamed.
 Pokemon Quest features a simplied, Minecraft-esque aesthetic and is "free-to-start", meaning the game doesn't cost any money upfront and will most likely rely on microtransactions.